Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week2/README.md

 After we have worked through the process on the AWS console we will then _codify_ our configuration as Infrastructure as code by using Terraform.

 At the end of this guild we will have written Terraform scripts to automatically provision the infrastructure necessary to run service on AWS.
+Our instance will automatically start the jar from last week on its start up.
+We will be able to SSH into the instances to see logs and debug our application.

 ## What if I want to know more!?